fideltfg/Player-Inventory-System/ReadMe.md

 2. **Add Items**:
    - Select the `Item Catalog` in the Project view.
-   - In the Inspector, fill in details for each item:
+   - In the Inspector, add elemets to the catolog fill in details for each item: ``First item MUST BE NULL``
      - **Name**: The human-readable name of the item.
      - **BaseMaterial**: The base material of the item.
      - **MaterialVariant**: The variant of the material.